joel0901/Minor-Projects/K-Means clustering/README.md

 4) Code will be evaluated on the basis of readability, result, and approach.
 Any kind of plagiarism will be highly penalized.

+Data Set Description:

+Data Filename: iris_plant.csv

+The data set contains 150 data points, there are three clusters where each cluster refers to a type of iris plant.
+The first four columns represent the attributes listed below.
+The last column is the ground truth cluster name and is to be used for evaluating the cluster quality.
+1. sepal length in cm
+2. sepal width in cm
+3. petal length in cm
+4. petal width in cm
+5. Ground truth cluster name:
+-- Iris Setosa
+-- Iris Versicolour
+-- Iris Virginica